 We are never short of tips that's for sure.
-Dehydrating your food can't get any easier!
+Dehydrating your food can't get any easier with a food dehydrator!

 Food Drying Guidelines: Drying times will vary depending on the room temperature, relative humidity and moisture levels in the food that you are drying.
 If the moisture level is high, the drying time will be on the high end of the range.

 Keep in mind that drying times are also affected by the amount of food placed on the dehydrator shelves.
 Overloading the shelves will slow the drying time and may produce poor results.
 When dehydrating foods, it is important to check the dryness of the product.
 If the product is not thoroughly dried, mold may form during storage.
 To test for dryness, remove a piece of food from the dehydrator and allow cooling to room temperature.
 Bend and tear the piece to check for internal moisture.

 Always remember that drying at a lower temperature for a longer period of time is better than higher temperatures with shorter cooking times.
 High temperature causes the exterior of the product to form a shell and inhibits the interior of the product from drying.

 IMPORTANT: Before you place meat in a dehydrator, it is highly recommended that you heat the meat to an internal temperature of at least 160° BEFORE the dehydrating process.
 This assures that any bacteria present will be destroyed by wet heat.

 Preparation of Foods (Pre-Treatment): For best results when dehydrating, select the freshest foods available.
 Note that immature fruits and vegetables do not have as much color and flavor, as do those that are fully matured.
 Foods should be dehydrated as soon as possible after being harvested.
 Foods high in sugar, such as apples, pears, peaches, and bananas are prone to darkening as a result of oxidation of the sugars.
 Below are some pre-treatments that will help reduce this effect.